 The ancient Greek philosopher Heraclitus said pithily “You can never step in the same river twice”.
-It’s true.
-T river will have changed by the time you take your second step.
+It’s true, because the river will have changed by the time you take your second step.

 Heraclitus' point was that all flows - that the world will change because change is all there is.
 It already has.
 Oika’s theory of change is hopeful that it can change for the better.
-Here’s how;
+How?

 Oika is an invitation for Earthlings to see and live in a world of gratitude.
 The Oika Theory of Change is built on scientific knowledge but designed by human imagination.
 It’s about creative thought folding itself back into an unfolding natural cosmos.